-- 18) Mucopolysaccharidoses (MPS): Mucopolysaccharidoses represent a broad array of diseases due to enzyme defects that lead to abnormal metabolic storage products and multiorgan pathologies.
-We are seeking applications directed to treating the central nervous system manifestations, and secondary metabolic manifestations from MPS including cardiac, lung, and bone issues.
-One grant of \$64,485 is made possible by Team MPS and the National MPS Society. - 19) Mucopolysaccharidosis (MPS I) Gene Spotlight: a \$65,040 pilot grant is available for proposals focused on translational or clinical research to treat MPS I Scheie or MPSI Hurler-Scheie that have a strong likelihood of future federal funding or where the grant amount can be matched.
+- 18) Mucolipidosis Type IV (ML4): Mucolipidosis Type IV is caused by a single-gene mutation in p19 which encodes for MCLON1.
+Most patients experience total loss of this transmembrane protein resulting in severe psycho-motor delays, neurodegeneration, and blindness.
+One \$64,335 grant available.
+We offer this grant to investigators conducting research on all aspects of disease including disease pathogenesis and clinical studies.
+Preference will be given to those research projects focusing on gene therapy development, biomarkers, functional outcome measures to assess therapeutic impact, and natural history research.
+This grant is made possible byTeamCureML4, Pedal4Paul, Dream4Danielle, Love4Rose, LovingJackHenry, Treatments4Tommy, Bike4Austin, Love4ZinetandAssen. - 19) Mucopolysaccharidosis (MPS): The MPSs comprise a group of 11 MPS types, each a monogenic disease due to a specific single enzyme defect, but all of which lead to primary glycosaminoglycan storage, other abnormal metabolic changes and storage products, and multiorgan pathologies.
+Neuropathology is a feature of a majority of the MPS types.
+We are seeking applications directed to treating the central nervous system manifestations, and other primary manifestations from MPS including cardio-respiratory disease and bone and connective tissue issues.
+One grant of \$64,015 is made possible by Team MPS and the National MPS Society. - 20) Mucopolysaccharidosis (MPS I) Gene Spotlight: a \$64,645 pilot grant is available for proposals focused on translational or clinical research to treat MPS I Scheie or MPSI Hurler-Scheie that have a strong likelihood of future federal funding or where the grant amount can be matched.
 MPS I S/HS results from reduced enzymatic activity of alpha-L-iduronidase that leads to abnormal metabolic storage products and multi-organ pathologies.
 We are seeking proposals for oral or parenteral drugs that will slow the progression of central nervous system (CNS) manifestations of this disease or new methods for measuring CNS disease progression, including identification of novel disease-related functional, structural or biochemical changes.
-This grant is made possible by Gene Spotlight, Inc. - 20) Neuroendocrine Cell Hyperplasia of Infancy (NEHI): Two \$51,533 grants or one \$103,066 grant will be awarded depending on the merit, feasibility, and budget justifications (solicited budget level must be indicated on your LOI).
+This grant is made possible by Gene Spotlight, Inc. - 21) Neuroendocrine Cell Hyperplasia of Infancy (NEHI): Two \$41,000 grants or one \$82,000 grant\ will be awarded depending on the merit, feasibility, and budget justifications (solicited budget level must be indicated on your LOI).